carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 It is now up to us to edit this file to remove these markers and reconcile the changes.
-We can do anything we want: keep the change made in the `master` branch, keep the change made in the `marsTemp` branch, write something new to replace both, or get rid of the change entirely.
+We can do anything we want: keep the change made in the `main` branch, keep the change made in the `marsTemp` branch, write something new to replace both, or get rid of the change entirely.